AMD Ryzen 5 H 230

 • L3 cache is 12 MB on AMD Ryzen 5 H 230 and 16 MB on AMD Ryzen 5 Pro 215.

-• AMD Ryzen 5 H 230 does not use big.LITTLE technology, while AMD Ryzen 5 Pro 215 uses it.
+• big.LITTLE technology is not used by AMD Ryzen 5 H 230 but is used by AMD Ryzen 5 Pro 215.

-• ECC memory support is not available on AMD Ryzen 5 H 230 but is supported on AMD Ryzen 5 Pro 215.
+• ECC memory support is not available on AMD Ryzen 5 H 230 but is available on AMD Ryzen 5 Pro 215.

 Specs Comparison